 - Saint Polycarp preached the Holy Word of Christ to the pagans.
 He courageously shepherded the Christian flock in Smyrna.
 Fighting against the idolaters, the hostile Jews.
 And the heretics who had been appearing since the early days of the Church.

-Before giving the history of Polycarp, the Pontus parishes record the events that befell the rest of the mentions.
-And describe the great steadfastness they showed amid their sufferings.
-For they say that the onlookers were struck with astonishment.
-When they saw them torn with scourgings down to the innermost veins and arteries.
+Before giving the history of Polycarp, the Pontus parishes record the events that occurred in the rest of the mentions.
+And describe their extraordinary steadfastness amid their sufferings, for they say that the onlookers were astonished when they saw them torn with scourgings down to the innermost veins and arteries.
 So that the inner parts of their bodies, both their entrails.
 And limbs were exposed to view, and they were then laid on sea shells and sharp points.
 And subjected to every kind of punishment and chastisement.
 Finally, he was thrown as food to wild beasts.

 And he records that especially the preterist Germanicus stood out.
-Overcome by the grace of God the fear of bodily death sown by nature Polycarp was martyred.
-Indeed, when the proconsul wished to persuade him and invoked his youth and entreated him, Germanicus was very young and vigorous.
+Overcome by the grace of God, the fear of bodily death sown by nature, Polycarp was martyred.
+Indeed, when the proconsul wished to persuade him, invoked his youth, and entreated him, Germanicus was very young and vigorous.
 He did not falter but boldly drew the beast to himself.
-Striking and clawing it, wishing that he might be sooner delivered from their unjust and unlawful life.
+Striking and clawing it, wishing he might be delivered sooner from their unjust and unlawful life.

-After his brilliant death, the whole crowd, marveling at the courage of the God-loving martyr and the moral fortitude of the whole Christian people, suddenly began to cry out, “Death to the atheists!
+After his brilliant death, the crowd, marveling at the courage of the God-loving martyr and the moral fortitude of the entire Christian people, suddenly began to cry out, “Death to the atheists!
 Let Polycarp be portrayed!”.